-8. Click "OK".
+7. Click OK when prompted.

-- 9. Open your web browser and enter in a website (e.g. www.trendnet.com) to verify that you have an Internet connection. - 10.
+- 9. Open a new tab on your web browser and enter in a website (e.g. www.trendnet.com) to verify that you have an Internet connection. - 10.
 For added security, the router is pre-encrypted with its own unique wireless network security key.
 You can find the unique network security key and pre-assigned network name (SSID) on a sticker on the front of the router and on a label on the bottom of the router.
 If you would like to change the wireless settings, continue to the next page to launch the wireless setup wizard.